son-n-pham/GATE_Writing/current_writing/grading_example_from_AI.md

 #### Tone (3/3 marks)

-- Evidence: The tone is conversational and slightly whimsical, with a sense of mystery.
+- Evidence: The tone is reflective and slightly whimsical, with a sense of wonder.
 - Analysis: The tone is consistently appropriate for the narrative.
 - Score Justification: The tone enhances the overall atmosphere of the story.
 - Improvement Strategy: Continue to maintain a consistent and appropriate tone in your writing.

 #### Emotions/Feelings (1/1 mark)

-- Evidence: The essay expresses a sense of curiosity and slight frustration.
+- Evidence: The essay expresses a sense of curiosity and wonder.
 - Analysis: The emotions are well-expressed and contribute to the reader's engagement with the story.
 - Score Justification: The emotions are effectively conveyed through the character's actions and thoughts.
 - Improvement Strategy: Continue to explore and express a range of emotions in your writing.